YOUR JOURNEY STARTS HERE...

 School

 Children with Selective Mutism usually find it hardest to speak at school.
-If the Selective Mutism is treated in the clinic alone, it will generally not change their communication ability at school.
-The Selective Mutism Clinic therefore implements an intensive school or preschool program, providing the classroom teacher and other relevant school personnel with two video consultations each school term to support them to implement accommodations at school that will build the child’s communication.
-The classroom teacher (or a ‘key worker’ for high school) must be present for these consultations as the main strategies discussed are intended for the classroom teacher to implement in the classroom during their daily teaching as well as in individual sessions with the child and parent.
-The child is helped to build their communication with the classroom teacher, with each peer in the class, in small groups, and finally in whole-class situations.
-Many children reach the stage of being able to communicate in front of assemblies.
-If your child is home-schooled, we can also devise a tailored program for them.
+If the Selective Mutism is treated in the clinic alone, it will generally not change their ability to communicate at school.
+The Selective Mutism Clinic therefore provides a high level of support to schools and preschools, providing the classroom teacher and other relevant school personnel with two video meetings each school term to support them to implement accommodations at school that will build the child’s communication.
+The classroom teacher (or a ‘key worker’ for high school) must be present for these meetings as the main strategies discussed are intended for the classroom teacher to implement in the classroom during their daily teaching as well as in individual sessions with the child and parent.
+The child is helped to build their communication with the classroom teacher, with each peer in the class, in small groups, with other staff and in specialist classes, and finally in whole-class situations.
+Many children reach the stage of being able to communicate in front of the school assembly.
+If your child is home-schooled or does online learning, we can also devise a tailored program for them.

 05